“Are we not full members of the church the day we are baptized?”

 Too many young adults, including those who have been confirmed or made profession of faith, drop out of church.
 In the United States, among people ages 18 to 30 who attended a Protestant church in high school, 70 percent drop out of church by age 23, according to LifeWay Research.

-Equating confirmation with membership is “especially problematic” for Douglas J. Brouwer, head pastor of First Presbyterian Church in Ann Arbor, Michigan.
+Equating confirmation with membership is “especially problematic” for Douglas J. Brouwer, pastor of the International Church in Zürich, Switzerland.

 “The youth of my congregation ordinarily leave the church for college and seldom return.
 Several years later, if they have not found a church home or if they worship at a church that does not keep membership records, we remove their names from our membership rolls.